Lacrymology/states/ntp/doc/metrics.rst

 ~~~~~~~~~~~~~~

 clock frequency offset (PPM parts-per-million)
-calculated by running :doc:`/ntp/doc/index` daemon.
+calculated by running :doc:`index` daemon.
 This mean how different
-between this :doc:`/ntp/doc/index` to remote reference server.
+between this :doc:`index` to remote reference server.
 The closer to ``0``, the more precise the time is.

 ntpd.est_error